ghoshbishakh/osassignment2/assignment2.md

 Since it is difficult to test our file system on a physical raw disk, we will need to emulate it.
 For that we are going to create a file based disk emulator using standard open, read, write, and lseek calls in Linux.
 This will provide APIs for block level access to the emulated disk.
 Along with that, the disk will mantain some stats about its usage.

-Our disk emulator interface will have the following:
+Our disk emulator interface will have the following functions:

 ```c
 int create_disk(char *filename, int nbytes);